stanchiang/Luxyy/README.md

 - ~~disallow tapping if there aren't any decision records for save/skip~~
 - ~~add settings cell~~
 - settings cell: signout/take user to login page
-- settings cell: give app store review
+- <Later>settings cell: give app store review
-- refactor so that refreshing doesn't show the base 'x' and 'star' images
+- <Later>refactor so that refreshing doesn't show the base 'x' and 'star' images
-- updating decision should also reload collectionview
+- <Later>updating decision should also reload liked/passed list

 #### login page
-- play mp4 in background of login page
+- <Later>play mp4 in background of login page
-- move buttons to bottom of page
+- <Later>move buttons to bottom of page

 ##### playlistDetail
 - ~~tapping on playlist loads a collection view of items~~